-Because shankhpushpi has been such a gift to our family, we planted it in our home while living in India.
-Each day we were greeted by beautiful hues of purple growing around our entry way and I was reminded how much this auspicious plant had blessed my entire family.
+Because shankhpushpi has been such a gift to our family, we planted it near our home while living in India, and each day we were greeted by beautiful hues of purple growing around our entry way.
+Shankhpushpi is an auspicious plant that has blessed my entire family with its benefits.

 - Reduces stress and strengthens the nervous system